 Children respond to death in different ways.
 They have so little life experience that moving through the grief process can be extremely difficult and have lifelong consequences.

 Camp Healing Heart grew from an acknowledgment that children need special support as they grieve.
 Hosted annually by Carle Hospice, this special day camp provides a safe and caring environment for children who have experienced the death of a loved one or friend.

 At Camp Healing Heart, children and teens find tools and skills to help them regain a healthy life balance and still honor the life of the loved one they have lost.
 Campers learn how to recognize and label their feelings as well as different methods to express and release those feelings.

-Camp Healing Heart is offered at no cost to grieving families thanks to generous donations to The Carle Development Foundation and numerous volunteers who contribute countless hours.
+Camp Healing Heart is offered at no cost to grieving families thanks to generous donations to Carle Center for Philanthropy and numerous volunteers who contribute countless hours.

 Gifts to Camp Healing Heart help create a comfortable setting in which these kids can express themselves, be heard, meet others in similar situations and remember and honor those they have lost.
 It's an amazing experience for the kids and the volunteers, and we have donors to thank for it.